knlandes/dark-slack/README.md

 });
 ```

-4. Open slack and enjoy the darkness!
+4. Open Slack and enjoy the darkness!